My Way (2011 film): Plot

 In 1928, Kim Jun-shik (Shin Sang-yeob) works alongside his father (Chun Ho-jin) and sister Eun-soo (Lee Yeon-hee) on the farm of the Hasegawa family (Shiro Sano, Kumi Nakamura) in Gyeong-seong (present-day Seoul), Japanese-occupied Korea.
 Jun-shik and Tatsuo Hasegawa (Sung Yu-bin) are interested in running.
 When they are teenagers (Do Ji-han, Yukichi Kobayashi), they have become fierce competitors.
 Tatsuo's grandfather (Isao Natsuyagi) is killed in a bombing by a Korean freedom fighter, and Korean runner Sohn Kee-chung (Yoon Hee-won) wins a marathon race against Japanese competitors, further inflaming already-tense Korean–Japanese tensions.

 Ten years later in May 1938, Jun-shik (Jang Dong-gun) is working as a rickshaw runner.
 Koreans have been banned from taking part in sports events, and Tatsuo (Joe Odagiri), now a fierce Japanese nationalist, has sworn that a Korean will never again win a race.
 He has been accepted by a medical college in Berlin, Nazi Germany, but Tatsuo decides to stay in Korea to run in the All Japan Trials for the marathon.
 Sohn secretly backs Jun-shik, who wins the race, but Tatsuo is awarded the medal when Jun-shik is disqualified for allegedly cheating.
 A riot by Korean spectators ensues, and as punishment, those who started the riot are forcibly drafted into the Imperial Japanese Army, including Jun-shik and his friend Lee Jong-dae (Kim In-kwon), who has a crush on Eun-soo.

 In July 1939, the Koreans are deployed to the battle at Nomonhan on the border with Mongolia, where Shirai (雪莱/徐莱；Fan Bingbing), a Chinese sniper avenging the deaths of her family at the hands of the Japanese, is captured and tortured.
-Tatsuo, now a colonel, arrives and takes command and forces Takakura (高倉; Shingo Tsurumi), the unit's commander who is fairer to the Koreans, to commit seppuku.
+Noda Tatsuo, now a colonel, arrives and takes command and forces Takakura (高倉; Shingo Tsurumi), the unit's commander who is fairer to the Koreans, to commit seppuku.
 After refusing to join a suicide squad, Jun-shik is imprisoned with Shirai but escapes with her, Jong-dae, and two other friends to the Khalkhin Gol, where they spot a massive Red Army advance.
 Jun-shik runs back to warn the Japanese forces, while Shirai sacrifices herself to shoot down an I-16 Ishak, but Tatsuo refuses to order a retreat.
 During the one-sided battle, a tank shell explodes near Tatsuo and Jun-shik, knocking them unconscious.